alexelbert/catch-chronicle-api/README.md

 The Notification model keeps users updated about important activity in the application, linking directly to the User model to identify who each notification is for.
 It tracks various events, like new followers, likes on catches, or new comments.
 Key fields include *notification_type* to identify the event type, *notification_text* for details about the event, and *is_read* to show if the user has seen it.
 This setup ensures users don't miss out on interactions, making the users experience more engaging and interactive.

+### User stories

+Separate project board and user stories was created for the API side of this project.
+User stories be found here [USER STORIES](https://github.com/alexelbert/catch-chronicle-api/issues?q=is%3Aissue+is%3Aclosed)

 ## Technologies Used